sassafrastech/gather-docs/_includes/faqs/meals.md

 #### Are meal jobs separate from work jobs?

-Our meal system integrates with the work system, so you sign up for working on meals just like you would sign up for other jobs.
+The meal system is integrated with the work system.
+Once meals are created, they will be able to be imported into a work period, whereupon jobs and shifts will be automatically created and linked.
+Future updates to a meal's workers will be reflected in both systems.
+Calendar exports and reminders for meals jobs will be unified as well.